Danish-Jamroz/E-Commerce-Sales-Analysis-Python-MySQL-Power-BI/README.md

 More broadly, since no country or channel showed negative profitability, the company is in a strong enough position to pursue expansion in its already-profitable markets rather than needing to fix problems first.
 Protecting current margins should remain a constant priority as the business scales, and building a habit of monitoring the core metrics, revenue, profit, margin, customer growth, order volume, and discount effectiveness, through a live dashboard rather than periodic one-off reports will make it much easier to catch problems early and make faster, better-informed decisions going forward.

-Where things stand
+Where things stand:

 Overall, this is a business in a genuinely strong financial position.
 Revenue, profit, and customer orders all grew steadily over the analysis period, the United States and Electronics led the way as the strongest market and category, and the Website channel and VIP customers proved to be the biggest contributors to profitability.
 The one real caution flag is around discounting, since heavier discounts were consistently tied to weaker margins, and that's worth tightening up.
 No market or channel showed negative profitability anywhere in the analysis, which speaks well to how the business is currently being run.
 Going forward, the priority should be to keep doing more of what's already working, invest further in the strongest products, categories, markets, and channels, while being deliberate about pricing and discount strategy so that continued growth doesn't come at the cost of the margins that are currently healthy.

-Tools used
+Tools used:

 Python (Pandas, NumPy) for data generation and cleaning, MySQL for data storage, normalization, and analysis, and Power BI for dashboarding and visualization.

-Project structure
+Project structure:

 The repository is organized around the different stages of the workflow: the data generation and cleaning scripts, the SQL schema and analysis queries, the Power BI dashboard file, and the final written report summarizing the findings and recommendations for management.